mariadev/Media-Book/README.md

 # Media

-This app use Google Book Api to retrieve book information and make full-text searches, the user can also save his favorites books.
+This app uses Google Book Api to retrieve book information and make full-text searches, the user can also save his favorites books.

 # Status: In progress!
 * Implementing style and behavior

 ## Tech Specific

-Component-driven structure that allow flexibity to changes.
+Component-driven structure that facilitates changes.

 * Networking:  URLSession that can be easily switch to Alamofire
 * CoreData, UserDefaults